AML CTF Compliance Policy

 7.2 Criteria for Accepting New Clients (based on their respective risk)

 This Section describes the criteria for accepting new clients based on their risk categorisation.

 7.2.1 Normal Risk Clients

-Moreover, the Company, when dealing with high risk clients, shall apply the enhanced client identification and due diligence measures as well as the Due Diligence and Identification Procedures for the specific types of high risk clients in accordance to Section of the Manual as applicable.
+Moreover, the Company, when dealing with high risk clients, shall apply the enhanced client identification and due diligence measures as well as the Due Diligence and Identification Procedures for the specific types of high risk clients in accordance to Section of the Policy as applicable.

 7.3 Not Acceptable Clients